New Jersey Trout Fishing

 Trout spinners, crankbaits and jerkbaits work well for shallow, reasonably active fish.
 Salmon eggs, worms and prepared baits will work at virtually all depths.

-New Jersey State Record Trout
+State Trout Records

 The state record rainbow trout was caught from Lake Hopatcong.